 A new object class (sambaSamAccount) has been introduced to replace the old sambaAccount.
 This change aids us in the renaming of attributes to prevent clashes with attributes from other vendors.
 There is a conversion script (examples/LDAP/convertSambaAccount) to modify an LDIF file to the new schema.

 Example:

-''' $ ldapsearch .... -b "ou=people,dc=..." > old.ldif $ convertSambaAccount <DOM SID> old.ldif new.ldif '''
+\$ ldapsearch .... -b "ou=people,dc=..." > old.ldif \$ convertSambaAccount <DOM SID> old.ldif new.ldif on the Samba PDC as root.

 The <DOM SID> can be obtained by running